 A Thai Red Curry Paste recipe that’s doable by any home cook and yields a curry that truly is as great as what you get at the very best Thai restaurants.
-The DNA of this paste is a recipe by the great David Thompson, Australian ex-pat Michlen star chef and highly regarded Thai food expert.
+The DNA of this paste is a recipe by the great David Thompson, a highly regarded Thai food expert.
 Use this for Thai Red Curry!

 This Thai Red Curry Paste recipe is a RecipeTin Family effort, refined over years with multiple family meals during which we critiqued the latest version.
 We’re a tough crowd, when it comes to each other.
 We don’t hold back punches.
 You should have heard the critiques for the earlier versions.
 “It lacks complexity!” -> “Something’s missing… I don’t know what.
 Something’s missing!“-> “It’s nice, but it’s brown not red.” -> “Why is it gritty?”
 “The veggies are too soft, the chicken’s not tender enough” -> “It’s almost there!
 Almost!” 😂

 Actually, the cook is usually the toughest critic.
 We’re pretty hard on ourselves!

 But finally, the whole RecipeTin Family approves and we declare this curry paste to be The One.
 A Thai Red Curry Paste that’s totally doable by any home cook, that can be used as a base for all sorts of Thai recipes.
 But most especially, a Thai Red Curry that rivals those served by the best Thai restaurants in Sydney – and we are known for great Thai food here!

 Truly authentic Thai curry pastes require serious effort – the paste is made by grinding the ingredients in a mortar and pestle and it takes over 30 minutes.
 The first time I tried it, I was cursing like a sailor less than 10 minutes in, chilli bits flying everywhere.